-Warning and Precautions - In the randomized phase 3 clinical trial, seizure occurred in 0.9% of patients on XTANDI.
+Warnings and Precautions- In the randomized clinical trial, seizure occurred in 0.9% of patients on XTANDI.
 No patients on the placebo arm experienced seizure.
 Patients experiencing a seizure were permanently discontinued from therapy.
 All seizures resolved.
 Patients with a history of seizure, taking medications known to decrease the seizure threshold, or with other risk factors for seizure were excluded from the clinical trial.
 Because of the risk of seizure associated with XTANDI use, patients should be advised of the risk of engaging in any activity where sudden loss of consciousness could cause serious harm to themselves or others.

 For Full Prescribing Information, please visit www.XtandiHCP.com.